discordjs/guide/guide/interactions/select-menus.md

 	if (interaction.commandName === 'ping') {
 		const row = new MessageActionRow()
+			.addComponents(
-			.addComponents(new MessageSelectMenu()
+				new MessageSelectMenu()
 					.setCustomID('select')
 					.setPlaceholder('Nothing selected')
 					.setMinValues(2)
 					.setMaxValues(3)
 					.addOptions([
 						{
 							label: 'Select me',
 							description: 'This is a description',
-						value: 'first_selection',
+							value: 'first_option',
 						},
 						{
 							label: 'You can select me too',
 							description: 'This is also a description',
-						value: 'second_selection',
+							value: 'second_option',
 						},
 						{
 							label: 'I am also an option',
 							description: 'This is a description as well',
-						value: 'third_selection',
+							value: 'third_option',
 						},
-				]));
+					])
+			);

 		await interaction.reply('Pong!', row);
 	}